magento/devdocs/src/payment-services/customize-buttons-messaging.md

 ## PayPal Smart Buttons

-To easily customize Smart Button styling, create a module with a dependency on `Magento_PaymentServicesPaypal`.
+To customize Smart Button styling, create a module with a dependency on `Magento_PaymentServicesPaypal`.

 1. In the [`di.xml` file]({{ site.baseurl }}{{ site.gdeurl }}/extension-dev-guide/build/di-xml-file.html), create a new type named `Magento\PaymentServicesPaypal\Block\SmartButtons`.
 1. In the `arguments` block, specify one argument named `componentConfig` and `xsi:type="array"`.